soul-codes/mobx-ui-statelets/docs/jekyll/guides/getting-started-4.md

 - Testing a component's interaction with generic headless state (in abstract context).
 - Testing a component receiving the right state (in application/feature context).

-Let's look at this one in turn.
+Let's look at each one in turn.

 ### Testing the headless state in isolation